a-ws-m/unlockNN/docs/modules/unlocknn.model.rst

-.. currentmodule:: unlockgnn.model
+.. currentmodule:: unlocknn.model

 Probabilistic models
 ====================

-UnlockGNN includes an extensible interface for adding uncertainty quantification to any trained keras model using a
+UnlockNN includes an extensible interface for adding uncertainty quantification to any trained keras model using a
 `variational Gaussian process <https://www.tensorflow.org/probability/api_docs/python/tfp/distributions/VariationalGaussianProcess>`_
 (VGP).
 A VGP is a modification of a `Gaussian process <https://distill.pub/2019/visual-exploration-gaussian-processes>`_